-THIS PR ROXY CARD IS VA ALID ONL DETACH AND F Y WHEN SIGNED AND DATED.
-ETURI N THIS PO RTION ONLY EVERCORE PARTNERS INC. The Board of Directors recommends you vote FOR the following: For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-Election of Directors Nominees 01) Roger C. Altman 06) Robert B. Millard 02) Richard I. Beattie 07) Willard J. Overlock, Jr. 03) Francois de Saint Phalle 08) Ralph L. Schlosstein 04) Gail B. Harris 09) William J. Wheeler 05) Curt Hessler The Board of Directors recommends you vote FOR the following pr roposal l : For Against Abstain 2 To ratify the selection of Deloitte & Touche LLP as our independen t regist ered public ac ccounting f irm for 2015.
-NOTE: In their discretion, the proxies are authorized to vote upon so thereof.
+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+EVERCORE PARTNERS INC. For All Withhold For All To withhold authority to vote for any individual The Board of Directors recommends you vote FOR the following: All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+1. Election of Directors Nominees: 01) Roger C. Altman 02) Richard I. Beattie 03) Gail B. Harris 04) Robert B. Millard 05) Willard J. Overlock, Jr. 06) Sir Simon M. Robertst 07) Ralph L. Schlosstein 08) John S. Weinberg 09) William J. Wheeler on The Board of Directors recommends you vote FOR the following proposal: For Against Abstain The Board of Directors recommends you vote FOR the following proposal: For Against Abstain 2.
+To approve, on an advisory basis, the compensation of our Named Executive Officers.
+To ratify the selection of Deloitte & Touche LLP as our independent registered public accounting firm for 2017. e Board of Directors recommend e following proposal: ds you vote 1 YEAR on 1 Year 2 Years 3 Years Abstain 3.
+To provide an advisory, non-bir frequency of advisory votes on Named Executive Officers.
+NOTE: In their discretion, the proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment or postponement thereof.
 Please sign exactly as your name(s) appear(s) hereon.
-When si administrator, or other fiduciary, please give full title as such.
-Joi personally, and all holders must sign.
-If a corporation or partnership name by an authorized officer. gning int own as attorney, ners should executor, each sign perly come before the meeting or any adjournment or postponement Г 1 L Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally, and all holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by an authorized officer.
+Si nature [PLEASE SIGN WITHIN BOX] Date Sign ature (Joint Owners) Date - Ü